tjtanjin/react-chatbotify-docs/docs/introduction/migration_v2.md

 ### Dynamic Attributes Dropped
 Previously, `params` (now `AttributeParams`) were used within predefined dynamic attributes.
 In version 2, all attributes can take `AttributeParams`, simplifying the process.

+### SSR Support Improved
+Previously, using the library in SSR frameworks (e.g. NextJS) involved importing the chatbot dynamically/lazily.
+This is **no longer needed** in v2 as support for SSR frameworks has been improved and the library now doesn't utilize window before it is defined!

 ## New Features

 With the **v2** release, there are several new features that have been added, most of which are based on popular requests from users.